Fonta1n3/FullyNoded/Docs/Q-and-A.md

 - SSH: Secure Shell (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.[1]
 Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.
 - Nano : famous text GUI editor to start from commandline, not to be confused with Ledger Nano S/X, which is a cold storage.
 - gap limit : This means you ended with more than 20 consecutive unused addresses in your bitcoin wallet.
 This could have have happened due to various reasons.
 [What it is and how to get over it](https://blog.blockonomics.co/bitcoin-what-is-this-gap-limit-4f098e52d7e1)
+- Esplora : Name of Blockstream's Tor V3 api to broadcast, it falls back to the users node if the api is unavailable.
+More info [here](https://github.com/Blockstream/esplora)

 ## Knowledge you should be confidently applying
 - The definitions above